-- 1 Select Reinstall to reinstall EAServer 5.2 over an existing EAServer 5.2 installation. - 2 The installer prompts you for the type of reinstallation: Typical, Client Runtime Only, Full, or Custom.
+1 Select Reinstall to reinstall EAServer 5.2 over an existing EAServer 5.2 installation.

+- 2 The installer prompts you for the type of reinstallation: Typical, Client Runtime Only, Full, or Custom.
 If you select Typical or Full installation type, a default set of features is reinstalled.
 Custom and Client Runtime Only allow you to modify your selections.
-Click Next. - 3 For Custom and Client Runtime Only reinstallations place a check next to the components who want to reinstall.
-The installer indicates the components that are already installed by placing (installed) next to those components.
-If not already there, place a check next to the components you want to reinstall. - 4 The installer displays a message when EAServer has been successfully reinstalled.
+Click Next. - 3 For Custom and Client Runtime Only reinstallations, place a check mark next to the components to reinstall.
+The installer indicates the components that are already installed by displaying "installed" next to those components. - 4 The installer displays a message when EAServer has been successfully reinstalled.
 Select Start Server to start the server or View Readme to display the readme file.
-Click Next - 5 Click Finish to exit the installer.
+Click Next. - 5 Click Finish to exit the installer.